 Desktop computers and mobile devices are dependent on their end users for data security and configuration management.
 Centralizing management and using stateless computing will reduce IT expense and risk.

 z86VM originally started as an academic exercise, to see if one hardware architecture could emulate another.
 It was thought that it would be a great proof of concept for other software development, that Mantissa had in mind.
 But, something happened along the way.

 A presentation was to be made at SHARE, the mainframe user group, in August 2009.
 It was intended to be a technology overview of what was possible to develop on the mainframe.
 Instead, due to an article written in Network World magazine, our strategy changed and it became an operating environment and over time, it has evolved to two successful beta offerings hosting x86 Linux and our goal to make it satisfy Microsoft Windows operating systems as well.

-Presently, z86VM is over 3 million lines of code that has been optimized to the System z architecture to provide a high performance kernel for running x86 32 bit operating systems.
+Presently, z86VM is over 3 million lines of code that has been optimized to the IBM Z architecture to provide a high performance kernel for running x86 32-bit operating systems.